Group

 -

-Additive manufacturing of high temperature Solid Oxide Fuel Cells (SOFC) via aerosol deposition/layer by layer deposition, synthesis of ceramic oxides material characterization via Scanning Electron Microscopy (SEM), and analysis of SOFCs via Electrochemical Impedance Spectroscopy (EIS) testing
+Manufacturing of high temperature Solid Oxide Fuel Cell (SOFC) via aerosol deposition/layer by layer deposition, synthesis of ceramic oxides, material characterization via SEM, analysis of SOFCs via EIS testing.
+Additional focus researching impact of process parameters on defects in co-sintered ceramic layers via spectroscopy

 -